Israel

 Corporate - Taxes on corporate income

-Business operations qualifying under the Encouragement of Capital Investments Law are entitled to reduced rates of tax depending upon their location and other conditions (see the Tax credits and incentives section).
+Business operations qualifying under the Encouragement of Capital Investments Law are entitled to reduced rates of tax depending upon their location and other conditions (see the Tax credits and incentives section), although a qualifying domestic minimum top-up tax (QDMTT) shall apply for relevant groups for tax years beginning after December 31, 2025 (see below).

 Another new provision applicable as of 2025 applies with respect to a closely held company that holds a stake in a partnership.
 In this respect, to the extent that the closely held company holds at least 10% in the partnership, the company's pro-rata share of the partnership's income and expenses is taken into account for purposes of the company's calculation of whether its profitability exceeds 25%.
-If, however, the closely held company holds less than 10% in the partnership, 55% of the closely held company's pro-rata share of the profits of the partnership is included in each controlling shareholder's taxable income and subject to tax at the controlling shareholder's marginal tax rate.
+If, however, the closely held company holds less than 10% in the partnership, 55% of the closely held company's pro-rata share of the profits of the partnership is included in the controlling shareholders' taxable income and subject to tax at the controlling shareholders' marginal tax rates.

-In light of the reduced attractiveness, for Israeli tax purposes, of the utilization of closely held companies, and in order to incentivize the liquidation of such companies, a temporary provision has been enacted which provides certain tax relief with respect to the liquidation of closely held companies or the non-liquidation transfer of assets (be they real estate assets or non-real estate assets) therefrom.
-This temporary provision is in force through November 30, 2025, with the tax relief offered thereby contingent upon the tax liabilities arising from the transaction being paid by December 31, 2025.
+In light of the reduced attractiveness, for Israeli tax purposes, of the utilisation of closely held companies (as defined above), and in order to incentivise the liquidation of such companies, a temporary provision has been enacted that provides certain tax relief with respect to the liquidation of closely held companies or the non-liquidation transfer of assets (be they real estate assets or non-real estate assets) therefrom.
+This temporary provision is in force through 30 November 2025, with the tax relief offered thereby contingent upon the tax liabilities arising from the transaction being paid by shortly after the approval mentioned below is obtained (the deadline for liquidations has been extended to 31 January 2026).
+The implementation of the temporary provision is subject to the approval of the requisite application that must be submitted by the taxpayer to the Israel Tax Authority (ITA) and the subsequent fulfilment of certain reporting requirements.

 Local income taxes